SarahMohammadiNejad/Movie_Recommender/README.md

 # Movie-recommender
-This application is meant to recommend movies to users on a browser: https://sarah-movierecommender.onrender.com
+This application recommends movies to you based on the scores you give to the first top 17 movies!
+You can run it on https://sarah-movierecommender.onrender.com

 if in any case this deployed version won't work, you can run it localy using: